Skip to main content

-Aging With Dignity While Living With HIV
+Aging With Dignity While Living With HIV: Resources and Rights

 Many LGBTQ+ older adults (OA) living with HIV were diagnosed in the 1980s and 1990s when a positive test equated to a death sentence because so little treatment was available.
-Life expectancy was short and developing a cohesive elder care plan to support aging in place was certainly an afterthought.
+Life expectancy was short, and developing a cohesive elder care plan to support aging in place was certainly an afterthought.

-LGBTQ+ OA living with HIV pioneered to the benefit of younger generations through their lived experiences, work, and activism.
-However, because HIV prevention efforts have historically been focused on teens and younger adults, LGBTQ+ OA are often overlooked when it comes to help and resources.
+LGBTQ+ older adults living with HIV pioneered to the benefit of younger generations through their lived experiences, work, and activism.
+However, because HIV prevention efforts have historically been focused on teens and younger adults, LGBTQ+ older adults are often overlooked when it comes to help and resources.
+Funding, education, outreach, and advocacy are critical for LGBTQ+ older adults living with HIV.

 Resources for Older Adults Living With HIV

-Protection From Discrimination
+Protection From HIV Discrimination

 The law provides protection from discrimination for people with HIV/AIDS under: